 Harrington even drops into full Gothic mode at the climax with the lights in the apartment gone off and Katharine Ross walking through in a nightgown and a lit candelabra – something that takes the film back more to The Cat and the Canary (1927), one of the progenitors of Les Diaboliques.
 Along with this scene, there are times you cannot help but feel that the entire film would have been far more suited to having been shot in black-and-white.
 [PLOT SPOILERS].
 The film does eventually draw on a closely Les Diaboliques-styled elaborate set-up where the supposed haunting is revealed to be an elaborate scam, which is then followed by a nasty double-cross.

-Curtis Harrington’s other genre films are:– the low-budget mermaid film Night Tide (1961); the re-edited Russian science-fiction film Voyage to the Prehistoric Planet (1965), the alien vampire film Queen of Blood (1966), also was for Roger Corman and from reused Russian science-fiction footage; the Batty Old Dames psycho-thriller How Awful About Allan (tv movie, 1970); the Batty Old Dames psycho-thriller What’s the Matter with Helen?
+Curtis Harrington’s other genre films are:– the low-budget mermaid film Night Tide (1961); the re-edited Russian science-fiction film Voyage to the Prehistoric Planet (1965), the alien vampire film Queen of Blood (1966); the Batty Old Dames psycho-thriller How Awful About Allan (tv movie, 1970); the Batty Old Dames psycho-thriller What’s the Matter with Helen?
 (1971); the Batty Old Dames psycho-thriller Whoever Slew Auntie Roo?
-(1971); The Cat Creature (tv movie, 1973); the Batty Old Dames psycho-thriller The Killing Kind (1973); the voodoo/zombie film The Dead Don’t Die (tv movie, 1975); Killer Bees (tv movie, 1974); Ruby (1977) set in a haunted drive-in theatre; and Devil Dog: Hound of Hell (tv movie, 1978) about a Satanic dog.
+(1972); The Cat Creature (tv movie, 1973); the Batty Old Dames psycho-thriller The Killing Kind (1973); the voodoo/zombie film The Dead Don’t Die (tv movie, 1975); Killer Bees (tv movie, 1974); Ruby (1977) set in a haunted drive-in theatre; and Devil Dog: Hound of Hell (tv movie, 1978) about a Satanic dog.